meric/django-postgresviews/README.md

-A PostgreSQL Materialized view is a view whose results are cached in a table managed by postgres, and the table only updates when `REFRESH MATERIALIZED VIEW [ CONCURRENTLY ] name` is called.
+A PostgreSQL Materialized view is a view whose results are cached in a table managed by postgres, and the table only updates when [`REFRESH MATERIALIZED VIEW [ CONCURRENTLY ] name`](https://www.postgresql.org/docs/9.4/static/sql-refreshmaterializedview.html) is called.

-django_postgresviews allows you to implement models that are backed by materialized views.
-In addition, you can configure django_postgresviews to automatically create the PostgreSQL triggers to update the materialized view whenever an INSERT, UPDATE, or DELETE is performed on the table.
+django-postgresviews allows you to implement models that are backed by materialized views.
+In addition, you can configure django-postgresviews to automatically create the PostgreSQL triggers to update the materialized view whenever an INSERT, UPDATE, or DELETE is performed on the table.
 The refresh is NOT performed on each row inserted, updated, or deleted, but only at the end